2022 Opportunity Quilt:

-Featured Quilter: Karen Litvinchuk
+Featured 2022 Quilter: Karen Litvinchuk

 Hello!
-My name is Karen Litvinchuk and I am excited to be the Featured Quilter for the 2020 Valley Quilt Show!
+My name is Karen Litvinchuk and I am excited to be the Featured Quilter for the 2022 Valley Quilt Show!
 I have loved to sew since I was very young.
 My first sewing machine was a small red handcrank that I used to make doll clothes.
 My grandmother was a seamstress living in Colusa and she taught me to sew my own clothes.
 She had given us tied quilts made from squares of dress scraps and although I loved those quilts, I had no desire to actually make a quilt!

 I received my own sewing machine as a wedding gift and enjoyed making clothes for our three children including swimsuits, leotards, prom dresses and a wedding gown.
 I got my business license and sold doll clothes and bags in three Bay Area shops, and sewed costumes for a large dance studio – lycra, sequins, rhinestones, feathers – what fun!
 In 1993 I saw a magazine article about a woman who made beautiful quilts and I decided to learn to quilt.
 I loved to hand quilt but after I worked for many months on a twin size quilt I decided to give machine quilting a try.
 Quilting on my domestic machine became my new favorite way to quilt.

 We moved to Gridley in 2001 and I met my wonderful neighbor Carole McClendon.
 She invited me to sew once a week with a group of five quilters who welcomed me, inspired me, and became great friends.
 The group has grown to over 20 quilters.
 The comradery and shared love of quilting makes me look forward to our Mondays together.